Grumman F-14 Tomcat: Engines

 The upgraded F-14A+, later redesignated F-14B, and F-14D were equipped with the General Electric F110-GE-400.
 The F110 provided a significant increase in thrust, with a static uninstalled thrust of 26950 lbf; installed thrust is 23400 lbf with afterburner at sea level, which rose to 30200 lbf at Mach 0.9.
 The increased thrust gave the Tomcat a better than 1:1 thrust-to-weight ratio at low fuel quantities, and the rate of climb was increased by 61%.
 The basic engine thrust without afterburner was powerful enough for carrier launches.
 While this did result in fuel savings, the main reason not to use afterburner during carrier launches was that if an engine failed the F110's thrust in full afterburner would produce a yawing moment too abruptly for the pilot to correct.
 Thus the launch of an F-14B or F-14D with afterburner was rare, while the F-14A required full afterburner unless very lightly loaded.
 The F110 was also more efficient, allowing the Tomcat to cruise comfortably above 30000 ft, which increased its range and survivability as well as endurance for time on station.
 In the overland attack role, this gave the F-14B and F-14D 60% more striking range or one-third more time on station.
 The F-14B arrived in time to participate in Desert Storm.

 With the TF30, the F-14's overall thrust-to-weight ratio at maximum takeoff weight is around 0.56, considerably less than the F-15A's ratio of 0.85; when fitted with the F110 engine, an improved thrust-to-weight ratio of 0.73 at maximum weight and 0.88 at normal takeoff weight was achieved.
 Despite having large differences in static thrust, the TF30-equipped F-14A and the F110-equipped F-14B and F-14D were rated at the same top speed.

+In 1996, two F110-equipped Tomcats crashed after an afterburner failure.
+In the second crash, lighting the afterburner damaged the afterburner can's lining and led to an explosion.
+The Navy prohibited the use of afterburner on the F-14A+/B/D below 10,000 feet until GE could redesign the afterburners, a process that took over a year to complete.